Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 and exists (select * from t where pk = @id)

-Dallas almost 13 years ago
+Dallas over 13 years ago

 Dallas